everycure-org/matrix/docs/src/releases/posts/2024-08-v0.2/post.md

 # `v0.2`: Functional E2E pipeline with first valuable results for Long Covid research

 In this release, we've made significant strides in developing our drug repurposing pipeline, enhancing its functionality, scalability, and accessibility.
-For a detailed list of contriubutions broken down by contributor check our [GitHub Release Page](https://github.com/everycure-org/matrix/releases/tag/v0.2)
+For a detailed list of contributions broken down by contributor check our [GitHub Release Page](https://github.com/everycure-org/matrix/releases/tag/v0.2)

 ### Key Achievements